 After about 1853 Humphreys' attention turned from sign painting toward nondecorative renderings of horses and horse races.
 From 1856 on, he produced fourteen known paintings of equestrian subjects, including the two National Gallery works, The Trotter (1953.5.95) and Budd Doble Driving Goldsmith Maid at Belmont Driving Park (1971.83.6).
 The artist's account books do not survive, but it seems likely that these paintings were commissioned by the horses' owners; in two works, the owners appear with the horses.
 In two others, the drivers are almost certainly the owners, given their formal dress, stiff poses, and fancy carriages.
 His two portraits of the famous horse Volunteer, now known only through lithographs, were surely commissioned by the owner, Alden Goldsmith; both prints bear Goldsmith's name under that of the horse, and the 1859 version was copyrighted by him.
 Judging from the number of commissions from wealthy patrons, his forty-three-year career, and the quality of his work, Humphreys must have been a painter of some renown in the Philaelphia/Camden area.
 He reportedly exhibited horse paintings and carriage designs at the Centennial Exposition in Philadelphia in 1876.

 In 1880 Humphreys and his wife retired for reasons of health to Long Branch, New Jersey, where the artist died on 24 October.
 Humphreys' death is said to have been chronicled in foreign as well as American papers.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Biographical Review 19 (Boston, 1897): 299-300, s.v.
 Louis Booth Humphreys.